kiwix/container-images/README.md

 ======

 To start `matomo-log-analytics_download container`, we need to create `matomo-token.txt`  file with the token allow to send stats to matomo server
+To start `library container`, we need to create `password-wiki.txt`  file with the password to access the wiki